baudneo/cync-lan/README.md

 ## Tips
 See [Tips](docs/tips.md) for more information on how to get the most out of this project.

+### Cync Group/Room support
+Currently, the only way to interact with cync groups is to target a physical light switch that is a part of the Cync group/room with the on/off, kelvin or RGB command.
+Cync switches are represented as a light in Home Assistant, so you can target the switch with light commands.
+The Cync group/room that the switch is a part of will change in unison, just like they do in the Cync app when you control a group/room, or a physical button press.

+This assumes the switch is configured to control Cync devices logically rather than physical switching of the circuit (hasn't been tested with non logical setup).

 Also, let me set some expectations:
 1. HASS based light groups will always have a delay on state changes between each other (set group of cync lights green, they don't all change to green at the same time)
-  - As of 0.0.5b1, Cync **switches** are exposed as `light` entities in Home Assistant, this allows you to target a Cync light switch with RGB, brightness or white temp commands and the Cync app group/room that switch is a part of will change in unison, just like they do in the Cync app when you control a group/room, or a physical button press.
-  - This assumes the switch is configured to control Cync devices logically rather than physical switching of the circuit (hasn't been tested with non logical setup)
-  - The reason I don't want to add Cync groups/rooms is that on every change of a group/room the end user would need to re-export a config file.
-With this switch as a `light` entity method, cync-lan doesnt need to know what device belongs to what Cync group/room, the end user knows which switch controls what devices and can target the switch with commands to broadcast to the Cync group/room.
-    - If you want the rooms/groups exposed as their own device/entity, open an issue to discuss.
 2. There are no provisions for the Cync mobile app to work with this project, any data sent by the app is black-holed (for now, anyway; MITM proxy to record commands and responses in the future).
 3. If I don't own a device, I cant test it, and if I cant test it, I cant support it easily.
    - If you want a device supported, you will need to set up a debug env (DNS redirect to a machine running `socat`) and send me logs of the device communicating with the cloud server *until* the MITM mode is implemented to capture command sequences in real-time, greatly reducing the manual labour required to debug and add unknown devices/features.